Ozzie Albies Player Props: Braves vs. Royals

 Ozzie Albies At The Plate

-- Albies has two home runs and two walks while batting .231.
+- Albies is batting .214 with two home runs and two walks.

-- Albies will look to extend his five-game hitting streak.
-He's batting .263 with one homer over the course of his last outings.

-- Albies has had a base hit in 11 of 13 games this season, and multiple hits once.
+- Albies has picked up a hit in 11 games this year (78.6%), including one multi-hit game.

-- In 13 games played this season, he has homered in two of them.
+- He has hit a home run in two of 14 games played this season, and in 3.4% of his plate appearances.

-- Albies has driven in a run in four games this season (30.8%), including two games with multiple runs batted in.
+- In four games this year (28.6%), Albies has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of 13 games so far this season.
+- He has scored in four games this season (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.